Cai-Lab-at-University-of-Michigan/nGauge/README.md

 2. It is also possible to directly install packages to the Blender Python libary using `pip`, however support for this install method can not be provided.
   * For example, please see: <https://blender.stackexchange.com/questions/56011/how-to-install-pip-for-blenders-bundled-python>.

+## Need Help?
+Open a GitHub "Issue" with any feaure requests or questions!

 ## Citation